 Tribal Engagement

-The Transformation Network has a commitment to work with Tribes on research that:
+The Transformation Network has a commitment to working with Tribal communities on research that:

 Ongoing Transformation Network efforts to improve research with Tribal communities entail:

-• Improving researcher understanding of how to work with Tribes
+- Improving researcher understanding of how to work with Tribal communities

 The Tribal Engagement effort to improve access to information and research includes: